 Specification documents inevitably require minor editorial changes as its users discover errors and ambiguities.
 As a practical reality, these discoveries occur over time.
 In the context of SBML, such problems are formally announced publicly as errata in a given specification document.
 Borrowing concepts from the W3C, we define SBML errata as changes of the following types: (a) formatting changes that do not result in changes to textual content; (b) corrections that do not affect conformance of software implementing support for a given combination of SBML level and version; and (c) corrections that may affect such software conformance, but add no new language features.
 A change that affects conformance is one that either turns conforming data, processors, or other conforming software into non-conforming software, or turns non-conforming software into conforming software, or clears up an ambiguity or insufficiently documented part of the specification in such a way that software whose conformance was once unclear now becomes clearly conforming or non-conforming.
 In short, errata do not change the fundamental semantics or syntax of SBML; they clarify and disambiguate the specification and correct errors.
 These errata are corrected in new releases of the SBML specification.
 Each release is numbered with an integer, with the first release of the specification being called Release 1.

-The Chair of the SBML Editors announces new levels, versions, and releases of SBML specifications on the email@example.com mailing list.
+The SBML Editors announces new levels, versions, and releases of SBML specifications on the email@example.com mailing list.

 Process for SBML Level 2